waffle-iron/Pomodoro-Tracker/README.md

 # Pomodorro-Tracker
-A Pomodorro Tracker application written in Angular JS
+A Pomodorro Tracker application written in Angular JS.
+Uses the electron framework to allow it to run as a standalone application.

 ### Usage:
 `git clone https://github.com/David29595/Pomodorro-Tracker.git`